Cooptimizing Safety and Performance with a Control-Constrained Formulation: Introduction

 In this work, we pose the problem of cooptimizing safety and performance as a state-constrained optimal control problem.
 Our key idea for overcoming the aforementioned challenges associated with state-constrained optimal control problems is to convert the state constraint into a control constraint using Hamilton-Jacobi reachability analysis.
 This results in an equivalent optimal control problem free of state constraints and can readily be solved using dynamic programming.
 We prove that the corresponding value function is a viscosity solution of a certain HJB-PDE, and it can be computed using existing Level Set methods and packages.

-To summarize, the contribution of this letter is two-fold: 1) we propose a systematic way of converting a state-constrained optimal control problem into a \emph{control-constrained} optimal control problem and prove that two problems are equivalent, and 2) we show that the control-constrained optimal control problem is a viscosity solution to a final-value problem for a certain HJB-PDE.
+To summarize, the contribution of this letter is two-fold: 1) we propose a systematic way of converting a state-constrained optimal control problem into a \emph{control-constrained} optimal control problem and prove that two problems are equivalent, and 2) we show that the value function of the control-constrained optimal control problem is a viscosity solution to a final-value problem for a certain HJB-PDE.